mmkim1210/GeneticsMakie.jl/docs/src/examples/locus.md

 In another example, the variants could be colored based on their inclusion in a credible set post-fine-mapping.

-!!! note "Plotting the intersection of SNPs, not union"
+!!! note "Plotting the intersection of SNPs, not the union"
     `GeneticsMakie.plotlocus!` plots only the variants that are present in the reference panel, when the `ld` keyword argument is specified.
 Although SNPs that are missing in the reference panel could be plotted differently (e.g. with varying transparency and shape),